szeighami/nudge/README.md

 # NDUGE
 This repo contains the code for NUDGE: Lightweight Non-Parametric Embedding Fine-Tuning.
 NUDGE solves a constrained optimization problem to move data embeddings towards the embedding of training queries for which they are the ground-truth answer.
 NUDGE-M and NUDGE-N are two variants in this repository, each solving the optimization problem with different constraints.
-NUDGE takes data embeddings and a training set, and outputs new fine-tuned data embeddings.
+NUDGE takes data embeddings and a training set as input, and outputs new fine-tuned data embeddings.

 <p align="center">
 <img src="https://github.com/szeighami/nudge/blob/main/nudge_overview.jpg" width="500">